jarvisteach/appJar/docs/mkdocs/docs/advertising.md

 ## Supporting appJar
 ---

-If you'd ike to help support appJar, please consider adding us to your ad blocker's whitelist.
+If you'd like to help support appJar, please consider adding us to your ad blocker's whitelist.

 Here's how to do it in the ad blockers I use: